People

 Chris Patricola - Professor and Principal Investigator

-I am an Assistant Professor at Iowa State University and an Affiliate at Lawrence Berkeley National Laboratory.
+I am an Associate Professor at Iowa State University and an Affiliate at Lawrence Berkeley National Laboratory.
 I received my PhD in Atmospheric Science from Cornell University.
 My research focuses on variability and change in extreme weather events on future to paleo timescales.
 I enjoy designing and running high-resolution climate model experiments to understand how large-scale drivers and local-scale feedbacks in the Earth System influence extreme weather, especially tropical cyclones.

-Teryn Mueller - concurrent BS/MS student
+Joshua Schwarz - concurrent BS/MS student

-Dakota is a graduate student at Iowa State University investigating future changes in tropical cyclone characteristics using convection-permitting regional climate model simulations.
+Josh is a concurrent MS/BS Meteorology Student at Iowa State University investigating future changes in derecho events using convection-permitting regional model simulations.
+Josh is advised by William Gallus (primary) and Christina Patricola.

 Derrick Danso - postdoctoral researcher

 I am a postdoctoral researcher at Iowa State University under the supervision of Christina Patricola.
 I received my Ph.D. in Ocean, Atmosphere, and Hydrological Sciences from the Université Grenoble Alpes, France.
-My research focuses on understanding how tropical disturbances, specifically the African Easterly Waves, control the intensity and variability of tropical cyclones using high-resolution climate models.
+My research focuses on understanding how tropical disturbances, specifically African Easterly Waves, control the intensity and variability of tropical cyclones using high-resolution climate models.

 Ana Sena - postdoctoral researcher